 10 Lies of a Dirty Car Salesman!

-2. “This sale is the best they have had and it will never be repeated” says the manager of the dirty car salesman.
+2. “This sale is the best they have had and it will never be repeated,” says the manager of the dirty car salesman.
 If that is true then ask him to put that in writing and guarantee you that if a better deal ever comes along they will pay you the difference, and then say goodbye.
-The salesman obviously does not think your intelligent to speak out such nonsense.
+The salesman obviously does not respect you.
+Sales will happen every year, some better than others and there is really no way to know if it will never be repeated.
+I was told this line when GM was offering the first-ever employee pricing deal.
+Now it seems that offer is every other weekend.

-3. The car salesman tells you he will give you private party blue book for your car.
+3. The car salesman tells you they will give you private party blue book for your car.
 If they do, then you are paying to much somewhere else.
-Most dealers send cars to auction which is far less then private party blue book and the reason why they give you such a low amount on trade ins.
+Most dealers send cars to auction which is far less then private party blue book and the reason why they give you such a low amount on trade-ins.
 Giving you Private Party blue book value is a losing proposition for them.

 4. “We need 20% down”, says the car salesman.
-If this comes before they have checked your credit score get up an leave or tell him you want the car for $10 per month.
-No bank requires this unless you have horrible credit.
+If this comes before they have checked your credit score get up and leave or tell him you want the car for $10 per month.
+Many banks do not require this unless you have horrible credit.
 They are conditioning you to make the real offers sound better.
-Your in for a long ride with this salesman if you don’t set him straight right away.
+You’re in for a long ride with this salesman if you don’t set him straight right away.

 5. The words of a great Lying salsman: “We have a great 52-month loan” or substitute any loan that is different than 24,36,48, or 60 months.
 This is a big red flag!
 Off period loans are designed to maximize profits because people are usually not prepared to negotiate them.
-If you know how to, then by all means check the math and proceed, but if you don’t know how stay away.
+If you know how to, then, by all means, check the math and proceed, but if you don’t know how stay away.
+Read up on ways to understand Low APR financing.

 6. “I have to check with my manager on that payment” says the eager car salesman.
 No they don’t.
 Fact is after they run your credit they have nice programs that tell them what various banks are going to loan you.
 If you are negotiating loan payments, you are losing the battle.
 You should always be negotiating the car price.
-For that they may need to check with the manager if you are driving a hard bargain.
+For that, they may need to check with the manager if you are driving a hard bargain.
 Once the price is determined, your car payment is a function of your credit score and any special promotions a bank is willing to give you.
-You need to know this information, if you do you will save yourself a lot of time and money negotiating your car.
+You need to know this information if you do you will save yourself a lot of time and money negotiating your car.
+Learn more about APR vs. Cash Back.

-7. “Residual values are set by the bank” said by the car salesman in the heat of negotiation.
+7. “Residual values are set by the bank” said by the car salesman in the heat of the negotiation.
 Well this is true, however, is that what they are giving you in your lease?
-A tactic that is used in leases is to up the payment and giving you a lower residual value at the end of the lease.
+A tactic that is used in leases is to increase the payment but give you a lower residual value at the end of the lease.
 This does you no good, it just means you are renting the car higher than what you should be renting it for.
 You should know the approximate residual value.
 I have not found any sites that reveal this information for free, but a good approximation is looking at the used car market 3 and 4 years out.
-A typical care can lose about 40% over the first four years ( 20% in the first year and then 7-10% in each subsequent years).
-By the way never do a 60-month lease.
+A typical car can lose about 40% over the first four years ( 20% in the first year and then 7-10% in each subsequent years).
+By the way, never do a 60-month lease.
 36-month leases are optimal in most cases.
-More to come on leasing cars in future posts.
+Read about Car Depreciation.

 9. “We can’t match the same deal the other dealer has!”
 Probably not true.
 If it is, then leave and go to the other dealer.